Artilleryjoe/Cybersecurity-portfolio/CYB:500-Advanced-Cybersecurity-Concepts/Lab3-hping-Program/README.md

 - Linux terminal environment

 ## Procedure
-- Launched a terminal in Kali Linux.
+- Launch a terminal in Kali Linux.
-- Used the `hping3` tool to send 4 SYN packets to port 80 of a target host:
+- Use the `hping3` tool to send 4 SYN packets to port 80 of a target host:
   ```bash
   hping3 -c 4 -p 80 192.168.122.7
   ```